tobixdev/rdf-fusion/README.md

 ## Contributing

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in RdfFusion by you, as defined in the Apache-2.0 license, shall be dually licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in RDF Fusion by you, as defined in the Apache-2.0 license, shall be dually licensed as above, without any additional terms or conditions.

 ## Acknowledgements